Masters and Veterans Racing by Mick Wall

 If you look at the BMAF fixtures you will notice that many of them are located down south.
 Thankfully, the Northern Masters fixture list comes our rescue with events up our way.

 The final piece of the “vets” jigsaw is the Yorkshire Veteran’s Athletic Association.
 There is no membership required for YVAA as Striders already pay a small yearly fee to be affiliated.
-So as long as you are old enough you are eligible to run in any event from the YVAA fixture list.
+So as long as you are old enough you are eligible to run in any event.

 So if you fancy trying the long jump, the 100m dash, cross country or a 1 mile race against other V35+ racers, with no whipper-snappers to get in the way, then there are plenty of opportunities throughout the year.